ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

 2. Git best practices
      * It takes practice
      * Keep commits light - it's good to save often and keep the change set small, it'll be easier to merge
-     * Take a minute to review your changes before checking-in - more time will be spent on debugging, diff tools make it easier quickly glance
+     * Take a minute to review your changes before checking-in - more time will be spent on debugging, diff tools make it easier to quickly glance

 3. Next up: undoing, merge conflicts, pull requests
      * The first super power of Git is branches, the second is being able to undo your changes.